 The public key is used to receive bitcoins.

 The private key is used to sign transactions to spend those bitcoins.

-With the public key and the digital signature, everyone in the bitcoin network can verify and accept the transaction as valid, confirming that the person transferring the bitcoins owned them at the time of the transfer.
+With the public key and the digital signature, everyone in the Bitcoin network can verify and accept the transaction as valid, confirming that the person transferring the bitcoins had owned them at the time of the transfer.

 To create different hash values from the same data, Bitcoin uses nonces.
 Changing the nonce results in a widely different hash value.

-Before introducing UTXO, we need to know the input and output in bitcoin transactions.
+Before introducing unspent transaction outputs (UTXOs), we need to know the input and output of Bitcoin transactions.

 An input is a reference to an output from a previous transaction.
-All of the new transaction’s input values (that is, the total coin value of the previous outputs referenced by the new transaction’s inputs) are added up and the total (less any transaction fee) is completely used by the outputs of the new transaction7.
+All of the new transaction’s input values (the total coin value of the previous outputs referenced by the new transaction’s inputs) are added up, and the total (less any transaction fee) is completely used by the outputs of the new transaction.